camille-readbean/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The given client index is invalid.
+The user's given input format is invalid.

     * 2a1.
 SWEE shows an error message.

-        Use case resumes at step 2.

-  * 2b.
-The given appointment index is invalid.
+    * 2a2.
+User inputs in the client's index and appointment index again

-      * 2b1.
-SWEE shows an error message
+    * 2a3.
+Repeat steps 2a1-2a2 until the input is in the correct format.

-        Use case resumes at step 2.
+        Use case resumes at step 3.

 ### Non-Functional Requirements